cxheun/pygoat-github-actions/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Intentionally vuln web Application Security in django. our roadmap build intentionally vuln web Application in django.
-The Vulnerability can based on OWASP top ten test
+The Vulnerability can based on OWASP top ten
 <br>

 Table of Contents